Knowing how to find cheap flights to Bali is simply a matter of timing and your choice of departure cities.

 Certainly, the busiest tourist destination in Indonesia and one of the top destinations in Asia, the island of Bali has it all.
 Fortunately, the explosion of tourism makes finding cheap flights even easier.

 Bali is so small that only one airport, the Ngurah Rai International Airport (airport code: DPS), handles all international flights and many transfers to other parts of Indonesia.
 Bali's airport is actually the third-busiest airport in Indonesia.
 A new terminal was added in 2014 to offset some of the load, but the airport was expected to hit its maximum capacity by 2017.
 Construction of a new international airport is planned for the north part of the island.
 A new international airport on the neighboring island of Lombok also helps handle the increase in traffic to Bali.

 The airport in Bali is conveniently located only 1.5 miles from Kuta and the popular beaches of South Bali.
 Although the airport is often called Denpasar International Airport, it is actually located around 30 minutes away from Bali's capital of Denpasar.

-Note: Although the airport in Bali is busy as ever, it still shuts down during Nyepi, the mandatory, once-a-year Balinese Day of Silence.
+Note: Although the airport in Bali is as busy as ever, it still shuts down during Nyepi, the mandatory, once-a-year Balinese Day of Silence.

 A majority of the cheap flights to Bali come from Australia and other parts of Asia.
 Flights from the U.S. are relatively expensive, so consider splitting up your journey in a popular hub, such as Singapore or Bangkok, then continuing onward to Bali with a different airline.